 If you’re like me, and you don’t have a pool, sometimes it can be hard to come up with some easy backyard water play.

-Here are some of our personal favorites to beat the AZ heat!
+Here are some of our personal favorite no-pool backyard water play ideas to beat the AZ heat!

 The easiest and simplest water play is the kiddie pool.
 With all different shapes, sizes, and material, choosing one is really the hardest part!
 We just have a small round plastic pool, we chose plastic because we felt it would be more durable for the summer and easier to clean for me!